What Do Chemical Plant or System Operator Do?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-Job Outlook for Chemical Plant and System Operators
+Is There Job Demand for Chemical Plant and System Operators?

 In 2016, there was an estimated number of 33,200 jobs in the United States for Chemical Plant or System Operator.
 There is little to no growth in job opportunities for Chemical Plant or System Operator.
 Due to new job openings and attrition, there will be an average of 2,800 job openings in this field each year.